jackg0/annie/README.md

-# wordify
-# This project is an NLP machine learning program that will be launched on wordify.org
+# Annie is an NLP machine learning web application that will be launched on wordify.org.